algolia/react-instantsearch/docgen/src/Getting_started_React_native.md

 ## Welcome to React InstantSearch

-In this tutorial, you’ll learn how to:
+Get your app running with React Native using React InstantSearch in 7 Easy Steps:

-* install `react-instantsearch` in your [React Native](https://facebook.github.io/react-native/)  project
+1. install `react-instantsearch` in your [React Native](https://facebook.github.io/react-native/)  project
-* bootstrap an app using the `<InstantSearch>` component
+2. bootstrap an app using the `<InstantSearch>` component
-* display infinite results from Algolia
+3. display infinite results from Algolia
+4. add a search box
+5. highlight the results that match the query
-* add widgets to filter the results
+6. filter the results
-* connect your own component to the search
+7. display those filter in a modal

 ## Before we start
 React InstantSearch is meant to be used with Algolia, therefore, you’ll need the credentials to an Algolia index.
 To make it easier for you to get started, here are the credentials to an already configured index: